BearXP/review-pending-transactions.com-spam/readme.md

 # Background
 Hi
-I received a text message from +61 406 456 469 which suprisingly had no typos (not that I'm much of a judge), telling me that $750 had been moved rejected and to log in and change my password or whatever.
+I received a text message from +61 406 456 469 which surprisingly had no typos (not that I'm much of a judge), telling me that $750 had been moved rejected and to log in and change my password or whatever.

 ![Original Text](Assets/IMG_2639(Small).jpeg)

-Going to the website, they clearly wanted to make people believe that they were on teh ANZ website
+Going to the website, they clearly wanted to make people believe that they were on the ANZ website
 > https://review-pending-transaction.com/login.php

 ![Their Website](Assets/TheirWebsite(Small).png)